 At the American Deposit Management Co., our team of cash consultants can work with your business to develop a plan that meets your cash management needs.
-Our strategies are designed to provide FDIC protection for all your cash while allowing access to the most competitive rates available.
+Our strategies are designed to provide FDIC / NCUA protection for all your cash while allowing access to the most competitive rates available.
 With an AMMA™ account by ADM, your cash remains liquid, and you keep your current bank.

 Our goal is to provide your organization with the MOST safety and the MOST return for your business cash.
 When you work with ADM, our team of cash consultants will understand your needs and develop a strategy to optimize your cash.
 Our team is our secret sauce, and you will understand that once you give us a call.